 Core: Work effectively with others; Source and use information on the hospitality industry; Work effectively in hospitality service; Provide service to customers; Show social and cultural sensitivity; Coach others in job skills; Participate in safe work practices.
 Electives: Use hygienic practices for hospitality service; Maintain hard floor surfaces; Clean window coverings; Conduct night audit; Provide visitor information; Prepare sandwiches; Maintain financial records; Serve food and beverage; Deal Blackjack games; Process reservations; plus more.

-About TAFE Queensland Gold CoastTAFE Queensland Gold Coast has four campuses and provides nationally recognised and accredited qualifications, including apprenticeships, traineeships, certificates and advanced diplomas.
+About TAFE Queensland Gold CoastTAFE Queensland Gold Coast has four central locations and provides nationally recognised and accredited qualifications, including apprenticeships, traineeships, certificates and advanced diplomas.
 With partnerships across 45 industry reference groups and 9 Australian universities, all courses are designed to ensure graduates enter the workforce or university with relevant practical skills.
-Many of the Institute's courses offer a pathway to university.

 TAFE Queensland Gold Coast has a dedicated international team servicing its international students, as well as an IELTS testing facility.
 Students completing a specialised English program can enter directly into a certificate or diploma course.

 Free student support services and commercial training facilities are available.

 The Gold Coast has beaches, national parks, rainforests and a cosmopolitan lifestyle.
 It is 45 minutes by road from Brisbane, Queensland's capital, and has excellent medical facilities, food, public transport and educational services.
 A wide range of accommodation options is available or, with a homestay arrangement, students can live with an Australian family and practice their English skills.